 Mary Manuel received her master of health care administration degree from Belhaven University in 2013 while working in the Center of Biostatistics and Bioinformatics.

-She is currently the director of operations for the Department of Preventive Medicine, providing overall support and direction for finance, grants management, and business operations for all aspects of the department including education, research, and the clinical enterprise.
+She is currently the associate departmental business administrator for the Department of Preventive Medicine, providing overall support and direction for finance, grants management, and business operations for all aspects of the department including education, research, and the clinical enterprise.

 She has been with UMMC since 2010.